Peptide Reconstitution Guide

 Once reconstituted, peptides must be stored correctly to maintain their stability and effectiveness:

 - Short-term Storage: For immediate use, store the reconstituted peptide at around 4°C (39°F) in a refrigerator.
-This is suitable for peptides that will be used within a few days.
+This is suitable for peptides that will be used within a few days, although they will remain stable for about 30 days before beginning to slowly degrade.

 Avoiding Degradation